Sergo-Almighty/Sergo-Almighty/README.md

 # Hi, I'm Sergiy.
-Junior Web Developer with more than 2 years of experience. </br>
+Web Developer with more than 2 years of experience. </br>
 I have good knowledge in frontend development.

 <p align='center'>